Staff profile

 Biography

-At Present, I am a PhD candidate in Musicology researching British composers' responses to World War One and the ways in which their work helped shape a collective and cultural memory of the war.
-I am particularly interested in music's relationship with death, grief, trauma, and remembrance.
-Supervised by Professor Jeremy Dibble, Professor Bennett Zon, and Professor Julian Horton, my research is generously funded by a Van Mildert College Trust PhD Scholarship.
-I currently hold a DCAD Fellowship (2021-23) and an Associate Fellowship of the Higher Education Academy, I hold the post of Conductor of Durham University Chamber Choir, and am delighted to be affiliated with The Centre for Death and Life Studies.
+At Present, I am writing up my PhD in Musicology and Analysis.
+My research specialism lies in British Music of the 19th and 20th centuries and at the intersection of death, trauma, and memory studies.
+Supervised by Professor Jeremy Dibble, Professor Bennett Zon, and Professor Julian Horton, my PhD thesis is titled: ‘Music Against Death’ – Loss, Mourning, and Memory in British Composers’ Musical Responses to the First World War, 1915-1921 and is generously funded by a Van Mildert College Trust PhD Scholarship.
+I hold an Associate Fellowship of the Higher Education Academy, an Associate Fellowship of Van Mildert College, and am delighted to be affiliated with The Centre for Death and Life Studies.

 Originally from Ireland, I took up a place to read music at Durham University on a Vice-Chancellor’s Scholarship in 2016 with a Choral Scholarship at Durham Cathedral.
-As an undergraduate I was Director of Music at Hatfield College and Director of Music and President of The Dunelm Consort and Players, whilst also undertaking further freelance work.
-I graduated in July 2019 with first class Honours and a first-class dissertation.
-In 2020, I completed my Masters in Musicology, graduating with distinction, a faculty award, and a distinction for my dissertation research on the music of Ernest John Moeran.
+As an undergraduate I was Director of Music at Hatfield College and Director of Music and President of The Dunelm Consort and Players whilst also undertaking freelance work.
+I graduated in July 2019 with first class honours and a first-class dissertation.
+In 2020, I completed my Masters in Musicology graduating with distinction, a faculty prize, and a distinction for my dissertation research on the music of Ernest John Moeran.
+I began my PhD in 2020 and was the recipient of an inaugral DCAD Fellowship from 2021-23.
+I currently teach on the undergraduate harmony and counterpoint module.

 I am delighted to be a part of such a lively and intellectually ambitious community of scholars here at Durham.
 I always welcome enquiries into research and/or performance collaborations from students, staff, those beyond the institution and, indeed, the academy, so do feel free to get in touch.
 I can be reached through the link above.